We saw it coming

 British spiritualist newspaper published since 1932 now available on UM Digital Collections

 A newspaper dedicated to spiritualism and the spirit life since 1932 was recently added to UM Digital Collections Psychical Research and Spiritualism collection.
+The collection was launched October 31, 2019.

 Over the years, UM Archives & Special Collections has acquired a number of historical photographs, manuscript collections and rare books of psychical research, the paranormal and spiritualism.
 Of those, probably best known are the Hamilton family fonds, which detail Dr. Thomas Glendenning and Lillian Hamilton’s investigations of psychic phenomena in Winnipeg between 1918 and 1945.